Blackhawk-TA/dynoBot/README.md

 Alternatively you can take a look at the example modules for JavaScript and Python included in the project.

 #### Chat module:
-JavaScript and Python modules both need an entry in the commands.json file looking like this:
+JavaScript, Python and Lua modules need an entry in the commands.json file looking like this:
 ```json
 {
     "type": "python",